piorkowskiprzemyslaw/verjo/README.md

 property name | obligatory | description
 :---: | :---: | :---:
 `vertabelo-xml-file` | yes | path to vertabelo xml file `vertabelo-default-schema` | no | name of default schema which should be generated.
-Default value is `""`.
+Default value is empty string `""`.

+## Demo
+Working VerJo sample configuration can be found [here](https://github.com/piorkowskiprzemyslaw/verjo-test).

 ## License
 **verjo** is published under MIT license.